collective/collective.glossary/README.rst

 collective.glossary
 ===================

-collective.glossary is a Plone add-on product to define a glossary.
+collective.glossary is a Plone backend add-on product to define a glossary.

 The terms are defined as title / definition pairs.
 The title can have variants.
 The definiton is formated richt text.

+The add-on provides a REST API service @glossary_terms to fetch the terms of the glossary.